usnistgov/ndn-dpdk/docs/INSTALL.md

 NDN-DPDK supports Ubuntu 18.04, Ubuntu 20.04, and Debian 10 operating systems.
 It only works on x64\_64 (amd64) architecture.

-This page describes how to install and start NDN-DPDK on a supported operating system.
+This page describes how to install and start NDN-DPDK on a supported operating system, which could be a physical server or a virtual machine with KVM acceleration.
 You can also [build a Docker container](Docker.md), which would work on other operating systems.

 ## Dependencies